 "So," said Dib.

 "I've decided to give up on ever having a semblance of a normal life," the human went on, conversationally.
-"I think I may shave my head and wear a ray-gun at all times.
+"I think I may shave my head and wear xray-goggles at all times.
 I'm also thinking of converting to an intergalactic cult.
 Have any good recommendations?"

 "I'm thinking Blortian," Zim replied, eyes narrow.
 "It involves rolling in mud.
 Zim imagines you would enjoy that, filth-child."

 "Yeah?
-And you're a midget ego-maniac with a skin condition."
+Child, says the an undersized ego-maniac with a skin condition."

 "With growth serum, which is cheating, Earth to Space-boy.
 And anyways, that puts you at what?
 Five feet?"